ncatlab/nlab-content/pages/15942.md

 * Dec.
 2, 2014: An introduction to operads by Malte. $End$-operad, the definitions of (unital) operads, and algebras over operads.
 LV, F.

 * Dec.
 9, 2014: (1) A computation of 1d massive free scalars: quantum observables and Weyl algebra by Dorothea.
 CG: Chap 4.3.
-(2) $E_n$ operads by Malte.
+(2) $E_n$ operads and examples of $E_\infty$ operad by Malte.
 LV, F.

 * Dec.
-16, 2014: A talk on T-dualities.
+16, 2014: A talk on T-dualities by Bei.

 * Jan.
 6, 2015: Factorization algebra by Dennis.
 CG: Chap 6-7.